FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

     with an empty "304 Not Modified" response.
 This avoids rendering the whole page.
 If the page depends on permissions, make sure to make the ETag differ based on those permissions (e.g. by appending the :doc:`user context hash </features/user-context>`).

+    You want to set weak ETag when you are using gzip compression on web server.
+    Because while strong ETag means that entity is byte-to-byte identical, weak ETag means semantically equivalent entities.
+    See: :rfc:`2616#section-13.3.3` that describes weak and strong validation.

 ``last_modified``
 """""""""""""""""